content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 NewContainerContainerPushRepositoryResponseWithDefaults instantiates a new ContainerContainerPushRepositoryResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetPulpHref

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpHref() string`

-GetPulpHref returns the PulpHref field if non-nil, zero value otherwise.

-### GetPulpHrefOk

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpHrefOk() (*string, bool)`

-GetPulpHrefOk returns a tuple with the PulpHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpHref

-`func (o *ContainerContainerPushRepositoryResponse) SetPulpHref(v string)`

-SetPulpHref sets PulpHref field to given value.

-### HasPulpHref

-`func (o *ContainerContainerPushRepositoryResponse) HasPulpHref() bool`

-HasPulpHref returns a boolean if a field has been set.

-### GetRetainCheckpoints

-`func (o *ContainerContainerPushRepositoryResponse) GetRetainCheckpoints() int64`

-GetRetainCheckpoints returns the RetainCheckpoints field if non-nil, zero value otherwise.

-### GetRetainCheckpointsOk

-`func (o *ContainerContainerPushRepositoryResponse) GetRetainCheckpointsOk() (*int64, bool)`

-GetRetainCheckpointsOk returns a tuple with the RetainCheckpoints field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRetainCheckpoints

-`func (o *ContainerContainerPushRepositoryResponse) SetRetainCheckpoints(v int64)`

-SetRetainCheckpoints sets RetainCheckpoints field to given value.

-### HasRetainCheckpoints

-`func (o *ContainerContainerPushRepositoryResponse) HasRetainCheckpoints() bool`

-HasRetainCheckpoints returns a boolean if a field has been set.

-### SetRetainCheckpointsNil

-`func (o *ContainerContainerPushRepositoryResponse) SetRetainCheckpointsNil(b bool)`

- SetRetainCheckpointsNil sets the value for RetainCheckpoints to be an explicit nil

-### UnsetRetainCheckpoints
-`func (o *ContainerContainerPushRepositoryResponse) UnsetRetainCheckpoints()`

-UnsetRetainCheckpoints ensures that no value is present for RetainCheckpoints, not even an explicit nil
-### GetPulpLabels

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpLabels() map[string]*string`

-GetPulpLabels returns the PulpLabels field if non-nil, zero value otherwise.

-### GetPulpLabelsOk

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpLabelsOk() (*map[string]*string, bool)`

-GetPulpLabelsOk returns a tuple with the PulpLabels field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpLabels

-`func (o *ContainerContainerPushRepositoryResponse) SetPulpLabels(v map[string]*string)`

-SetPulpLabels sets PulpLabels field to given value.

-### HasPulpLabels

-`func (o *ContainerContainerPushRepositoryResponse) HasPulpLabels() bool`

-HasPulpLabels returns a boolean if a field has been set.

 ### GetLatestVersionHref